iMarckDEV/public_projects/docker-pretty-comments/README.md

 ```

-2.Navigate to the project directory:
+2. Navigate to the project directory:

 ```batch
 cd docker-pretty-comment